SavinaRoja/SavinaRoja.github.io/_posts/2015-11-17-a-review-of-the-central-dogma.md

 takes place, the ribosome does not terminate as typical, and so affects the sequence information of other proteins.
-In light of this, even keeping to a very strict sense of the central dogma, it could be argued that protein sequence information may transfer to protein sequence information: a violation.
+In light of this, even keeping to a very strict sense of the central dogma, it could be argued that protein sequence information may result in altering protein sequence information and violate the dogma.

 I'm not sure whether or not I am ready to offer a concrete opinion, because it would seem to me that the examples discussed might be little distinguished